This is the smallest possible change to the EVM to support calls and returns.

 Rationale

 This would of course break the promise of “the smallest possible change.”
-EIP-4200: EOF - Static relative jumps remains available if we want its performance advantages.
-It proposes three new instructions:
+EIP-4200: EOF - Static relative jumps remains available if we want its size and performance advantages.
+It proposes three new instructions taking immediate data:

 Again, this would break the promise of “the smallest possible change,” and EIP-3540: EOF - EVM Object Format remains available.
-In the presence of EOF code sections CALLSUB would be restricted to section boundaries.
+In the presence of EOF code sections CALLSUB could be restricted to section boundaries.
+But note that this restriction impedes important optimizations, which EOF supported by adding special opcodes.
+So if we want restricted code sections is becomes a much bigger change, and we should consider EOF - Functions and related EIPs separately.

 Why the return-stack mechanism?

-In our experience most stack machines have separate stacks for data and for returns from calls, whereas most register machines have one stack, registers for computation, and instructions to support returns from calls in coordination with the stack.
+In our experience most stack machines have separate stacks for data and for returns from calls, whereas most register machines have one stack for return address, registers for computation, and instructions to support returns from calls in coordination with registers and the stack.
 The EVM is of course a stack machine, not a register machine.
 As an industry and a team we have substantial experience with the return-stack mechanism proposed here.
 It has been effectively used in many machines over the last eight decades, and has been implemented, tested, and even ready to ship in many of our clients over the last nine years.

 Do we save on code size and gas?